yelbmew/Linux-Post-Installation/README.md

 ### Why
-The intention is to reduce the time I spend on setting up development environment on a new machine.
+The intention is to reduce the time I spend on setting up development environment on a new machine. <br />
-You might probably find the script useful.
+You might probably find the script useful. <br />
 Powerline for bash, tmux and vim has included and the end result will look like this:
 ![](https://i.imgur.com/8Z1sEVp.png)